hallgat89/javafx_empty/README.md

 # javafx_empty

 Empty JavaFX project to avoid fiddling with setup.
 Should work out of the box with Maven.

+Run with ```mvn clean javafx:run```